 Ecommerce is responsible for a serious amount of waste and because of its size, Amazon is no small contributor to that.
 The Compact By Design badge fills the niche in sustainability certifications that focus on reducing the volume of packaging.

 The idea behind adapting packaging for Ecommerce purposes stems from its different purpose than in an offline sales situation.
 In a regular store packaging is one of your main tools to make your product stand out and attract customers.
-Online there is less need for especially big, shiny and different looking packaging.
+Online there is less need for especially big, shiny and different-looking packaging (there is, however, an opportunity to create packaging that doesn’t frustrate customers).
 Therefore the packaging can be focused on serving more practical purposes.

 How to Qualify for the Certification